-Use the New Relic One query builder in basic mode to create a chart without having to use NRQL, our querying language.
+Use the query builder in basic mode to create a chart without having to use NRQL, our querying language.
 The basic mode helps guides you through a query-creation process.
 You can choose the source of the raw data, apply filters, and use other techniques to narrow the scope of the data in the chart.

 The query builder basic mode has a Data type selector with two options: